 Knowing & avoiding triggers

 Sometimes you may be aware that specific events or circumstances are more likely to cause your seizures.
 These are usually called seizure triggers, and recognising these triggers can help you to reduce or even avoid seizures.

 Triggers may include lack of sleep, stress, physical fatigue, missing medication, alcohol or poor health.
 There are more individualised triggers for some people.

 Seizures can also be triggered by rapid changes in medication, changing to a new medication or if you forget to take your medication.

 Understanding your triggers can help control of your seizures and help keep yourself safer.
-Keeping a diary can help with identifying seizure triggers.
+Keeping a seizure diary can help with identifying seizure triggers.